Meanings of ISRAEL -

 What if Jacob had let the being he was wrestling prevail?
 Would Jacob have been blessed with the name

 Israel?
-Scripture seems to indicate that the answer is no!
+Scripture seems to indicate the answer is no!

 Scripture explains: